For Patients

 What is IMMUcan?

-IMMUcan is a group of university and industry partners that collects tumour material and clinical data from several thousand cancer patients.
-The group generates biological data for research that is being made available for the scientific community.
+IMMUcan is a group of university and industry partners that collected tumour material and clinical data from several thousand cancer patients.
+The group generated biological data for research that is being made available for the scientific community.

 Many opportunities for collaboration